In this AWS article, we will learn CloudTrail Vs CloudWatch Vs Flow Logs and discuss related topics including:

 Let’s compare Amazon CloudTrail vs CloudWatch vs VPC Flow Logs in AWS

 Amazon CloudWatch- is responsible for monitoring your applications and AWS resources, whereas CloudTrail monitors the activities inside the AWS environment.
-CloudWatch monitors performance and CloudTrail monitors the activities.
+CloudWatch monitors performance and CloudTrail monitors activities.

 On the other hand, VPC Flow Logs are responsible for recording the network traffic.
 For instance, it will show you if a connection from a computer to your EC2 instance was accepted or denied.